opensearch-project/documentation-website/_observing-your-data/trace/ta-dashboards.md

 ### Correlation fields

-Certain fields, such as `serviceName`, must be present for correlation analysis.
+Certain fields, such as `serviceName`, must be present to perform correlation analysis.
 These fields enable the plugin to link related telemetry data and provide a holistic view of service interactions and dependencies.

 ### Correlation indexes